Hello! Amalya here, the face behind Kharisma RA.

 In this recreation of myself or the unveiling of my truest self, I decided that it was time I stepped into a career that has always naturally resonated with me and my personality: to become a Counsellor; with a holistic focus and strong attention to the "spiritual" aspects of the human experience.

-I am just at the end of my Graduate Diploma of Counselling from the Australian College of Applied Psychology (as of Nov 2019 - just finishing off my practical placement at a Community Centre).
-I consider myself a Counsellor now and have been officially working online and face to face with clients for more than 6 months.
+I have been working online and face to face with clients for more than 6 months.
 I've realised in the last couple of years whilst studying counselling in the formal environment though, is that I need to incorporate and integrate my Eastern upbringing and gifts into this practice.
 It is the only way I can be truly authentic with the world and with myself.

 I am a natural intuitive with the ability to see deeper energetics of people and am now using this gift to assist the healing process with those that seek therapy with me.

-I also have a Bachelor of Arts from the University of New South Wales, Australia; majoring in English and Theatre and spent 5 years at there, studying an array of subjects, from Performance, English, Educational Psychology, Sociology, Anthropology and the like, trying to understand what it was that I truly wanted to do.
-I was doing a combined degree in Education but the travelling life was calling me, so decided to finish up my arts degree and go back to teaching later in life; which didn't end up happening!
+I also have a Bachelor of Arts from the University of New South Wales, Australia; majoring in English and Theatre and spent 5 years at there, studying an array of subjects, from Performance, English, Educational Psychology, Sociology, Anthropology.
+The purpose was originally to teach Drama to teenagers and was doing a combined degree in Education but the travelling life was calling me, so decided to finish up my arts degree and go back to teaching later in life; which didn't end up happening!
 As life happens...

 Making jewellery is also a hands-on part of who I am now, I learned this on the road for many years from the Father of my child and this evolved my business into Holistic therapies too.
 Working with crystals will always be a part of what I offer the world, especially for those that wish to adorn themselves in all that I create.
 I have learned so much from working with crystals!

 So, that's just a little about me.